 45,000 on two levels (32,000 on main) to support education, life skills, and recreational needs of students with vision and/or hearing impairments at a new residential campus.
-It will open to students in January 2020.
+It opened to students in January 2020.

 Construction Administration Services

 Cost Estimating, Schematic

 The SDSBVI has a statewide mission to serve individuals with sensory impairments―including students who are deaf and blind―from birth to age 21.
 Designing an all-new campus to replace the existing 1961 facility and its 1968 gymnasium addition required the TSP team to expand our knowledge of wayfinding cues, spatial arrangements, and other details that help people more intuitively navigate the environment.

 The new facility supports academic lessons and therapies included in each student’s Individualized Education Program (IEP).
 Students also can live in dorms if their homes are too far for a daily commute or if IEPs call for training beyond the typical school day.

 For this unique project on the Northern State University campus, TSP partnered with special consultant Chris Downey, a San Francisco-based architect who after years of traditional practice abruptly lost his vision.
 His insights guided design-team members to focus on the student experience at every stage of planning and design.
 We discussed functional touches: notches in desktops where students can rest their white canes and stair treads with tactile elements to indicate when the last few steps are near.
 Our work together built on early stage programming from Dekker Perich Sabatini.